EXPERIENCE THE SEASON OF FALL IN A NEW WAY

 Check out our previous pumpkin blog here: It’s the Great Pumpkin, Lebanon Valley – Visit Lebanon Valley, Pennsylvania

-4. Experience the wonder of a sunflower field and try to find your way through a corn field – two of our favorite outdoor fall adventures!
+4. Find your way through a corn field – two of our favorite outdoor fall adventures!

-5. Attend Historic Schaefferstown’s Fall On the Farm & Visit the Cornwall Iron Furnace – history come to life!
+5. Attend Historic Schaefferstown’s Fall Harvest Fair & Visit the Cornwall Iron Furnace – history come to life!

-The Alexander Schaeffer Farm comes to life for Fall On the Farm hosted by Historic Schaefferstown on October 22, 2022.
-From 5pm-9pm, take your family trick or treating right on the farm!
-During your visit, play fall games, make s’more by the bonfire, take scenic hayride, enjoy a hot drink, or have bowl of chili by Boothy’s BBQ.
+The Alexander Schaeffer Farm comes to life for the Harvest Fair & Early American Craft Show on September 16 and 17, 2023.
+Experience period artisans, crafts, cooking, and farm-life demonstrations.
+See cider-pressing, experience unique entertainment, and visit the Museum Store.
 Take some time to learn about local history and go on a self-guided tour of the Historic Schaeffer House and the Heirloom Garden.
 Don’t forget to visit the farm animals!

 Learn more about Historic Schaefferstown and Cornwall Iron Furnace here: Lebanon History and Architecture – Visit Lebanon Valley | Lebanon, PA

-The 2022 Fall Libations Trail kicks off on September 17 and runs until November 10.
-Enjoy the products of our local brewers: Mt.
-Gretna Craft Brewery, Rotunda Brewing Company, Rotunda Brewing Company, Snitz Creek Brewery, Under the Bridge Hard Cider, Isaac’s Craft Kitchen and Brewery, and Lebanon Valley Craft Brewery.
-You can even gather check-ins from local restaurants such as Funck’s Restaurant, Mt.
+The 2023 Fall Libations Trail kicks off on September 17 and runs until November 10.
+Enjoy the products of our local brewers: Lebanon Valley Craft Brewery, Rotunda Brewing Company, Under the Bridge Hard Cider, and Isaac’s Craft Kitchen and Brewery.
+You can even gather check-ins from local restaurants such as the Blue Bird Inn, Funck’s Restaurant, Mt.
 Gretna Hideaway, The Rising Sun, Quentin Tavern, Gin Mill, and Mick’s All-American Pub.

 Learn more about the Libations Trail here: Drink Local and Raise a Glass to the Craft | Lebanon Valley Libations Trail (visitlebanonvalley.com)